-Factors which may cause actual results to differ materially from current expectations include, but are not limited to, those set forth in the section entitled "Business" in the Annual Report on Form 10-K for the fiscal year ended December 31, 2008 filed by the Company and the Annual Report on Form 10-K for the fiscal year ended December 31, 2008 filed by the Operating Partnership, together the Annual Reports, including the subheadings entitled "Recent Developments," "The Factory Outlet Concept," "Our Factory Outlet Centers," "Business Strategy," "Growth Strategy," "Operating Strategy," "Capital Strategy," "Competition," and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Annual Reports and the section titled "Risk Factors" in this prospectus and the Annual Reports.
+Factors which may cause actual results to differ materially from current expectations include, but are not limited to, those set forth in the section entitled "Business" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2008 which is incorporated by reference in this prospectus and the Operating Partnership's Annual Report on Form 10-K for the fiscal year ended December 31, 2008 which is annexed to, and included in this prospectus as Annex A, together the Annual Reports, including the subheadings entitled "Recent Developments," "The Factory Outlet Concept," "Our Factory Outlet Centers," "Business Strategy," "Growth Strategy," "Operating Strategy," "Capital Strategy," "Competition," and the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Annual Reports and the section titled "Risk Factors" in this prospectus and the Annual Reports.
 Please consider our forward-looking statements in light of those risks as you read this prospectus.